-Cobb Counselling Inc. is a private practice owned by Dr. Nathan Cobb, who is a Registered Marriage and Family Therapist with a Ph.D. in Marriage and Family Therapy, and is also a Registered Psychologist.
+Cobb & Associates Inc. (or CAI) is a private practice in Calgary, Alberta, Canada.
+It is operated by Dr. Nathan Cobb, who is a Registered Psychologist and a Registered Marriage and Family Therapist with a Ph.D. in Marriage and Family Therapy.

 Personal information refers to information about an identifiable individual.
 Personal information includes information that relates to an individual's personal characteristics (e.g., name, date of birth, home address and telephone number), health (e.g., presenting problem, health history, health services received by the individual, social situation) or activities, views and opinions (e.g., opinions expressed by an individual, an opinion or evaluation of an individual).
 Personal information is to be contrasted with business information (e.g., an individual's business address and telephone number), which is not protected by privacy legislation.

-Our primary purpose in obtaining personal information is to provide psychological assessment, counselling and consulting services to individuals, couples, and families in a responsible and professional manner.
+The primary purpose that CAI obtains personal information is to provide psychological assessment, counselling and consulting services to individuals, couples, and families in a responsible and professional manner.
 For example, information may be collected about a client’s health history, family history, physical and psychological condition, and social situation to help assess what their needs are, advise them of their treatment options and help them to receive the treatment they choose.

-A secondary purpose of obtaining personal information is to establish a baseline of health and social information.
-This allows identification of changes occuring over time as part of the provision of psychological services.
+A secondary purpose of obtaining personal information by CAI is to establish a baseline of health and social information.
+This allows identification of changes occurring over time as part of the provision of psychological services.

-A third purpose is to advise the general public or previous and ongoing clients of special events, resources or services (e.g., seminars or the development of a new service) that are available through Cobb Counselling Inc. and to make such services or resources accessible to the public.
+A third purpose is to advise the general public (or previous and ongoing clients) of special events, resources or services, such as seminars or new services in development, that are available through CAI, and to make such services or resources accessible to the public.
 Only that personal information necessary for this purpose is collected.
 (For example, a first name and email address would be the only required information for a newsletter subscription.
 No other personal information would be necessary to receive free newsletters.)

-A related purpose is to advise the general public or previous and ongoing clients of resources that are independent of Cobb Counselling Inc..
+A related purpose is to advise the general public (or previous and ongoing clients) of resources that are independent of CAI.
 Previous or ongoing clients have previously given consent to receive such information.